Letters, video and telephone calls

 You can contact a prisoner by writing to them.
+Write the person’s prisoner number on the envelope.
 Normally there’s no limit on the number of letters you can send.

-You can complain to the prison if you think your letters are being read when they shouldn’t be, or if your letters aren’t reaching the prisoner.
+You can complain to the prison if you think your letters are being read when they should not be, or if your letters are not reaching the prisoner.

 The prisoner has to call you using a prison phone.